 Washington DC is so much fun to see, especially at night when everything is lit up.
 That’s why I recommend starting at dusk to see it all.
-The other benefit to going at night is because you’ll have the sidewalks to yourself.
+The other benefit of going at night is that you’ll have the sidewalks to yourself.
 The other alternative is to do it at daybreak.

-You can start just about anywhere in the tour, depending on what you want to see, but here is the route we did, and it ended up getting some of the most amazing lite.
+You can start just about anywhere on the t Self-Guided Bike Tour in Washington DC, depending on what you want to see, but here is the route we did.
+It ended up getting some of the most amazing light.

 Stop 1: Get Your Bike